sa-express-news/longform-story-template/README.md

 __I don't see my changes reflected in the story!__

-Did you remember to transform your ArchieML into JSON with `gulp`?
-None of the changes you make to `story.aml` will show up without that step.
-Head to the root of your project on the command line and type `gulp`.
 Re-run `npm run start` (or let it recompile the app if it's already running) and your changes should take.

 __The page on the EN website is showing an old version of the story!__